webspam/hdtSMP64/README.md

-# hdtSMP with CUDA for Skyrim Special Edition
+# hdtSMP with CUDA for Skyrim VR

-Fork of [version](https://github.com/aers/hdtSMP64) by aers, from [original code](https://github.com/HydrogensaysHDT/hdt-skyrimse-mods) by hydrogensaysHDT
+Fork of [https://github.com/Karonar1/hdtSMP64] by Karonar1, of fork of [version](https://github.com/aers/hdtSMP64) by aers, from
+[original code](https://github.com/HydrogensaysHDT/hdt-skyrimse-mods) by hydrogensaysHDT

 ## Changes